 Contrary to what your child tells you, what you say (or don’t say) really does matter!
-Research shows that parents have the most influence on whether or not their child drinks.
-Parent Up encourages you to use this power!
+Research shows that parents have the most influence on whether or not their child drinks alcohol or uses drugs.
+Parent Up encourages you to use the power of your influence to prevent youth substance use!

 A Big Job with No Pay

 Being a parent is hard work, probably the hardest job you’ll ever take on!
 New trends and substances emerge daily that threaten the safety and well-being of our children.
-Children face significant peer pressure to drink and are exposed to many persuasive alcohol marketing campaigns.
+Children face significant peer pressure to drink or experiment with vaping or other drugs.
+Kids and teens are also exposed to many persuasive marketing campaigns for alcohol, nicotine, and other drugs.

-There is good news though – you can help and affect positive change in your children’s lives!
+There is good news though – you can use your influence to affect positive change in your children’s lives!
+Harnessing the power of your influence can help kids and teens grow up happy, healthy, and drug-free.

 Using your Influence

 By following these suggestions, you can help equip your child to make smarter, safer decisions.
-Underage drinking exposes your child to many dangers, but your conversations can reduce the risk.
+Underage drinking and other substance use exposes your child to many dangers, but your conversations can reduce the risk.

-Starting at an early age, there are some basic steps you can take with your children to minimize your child’s risk for underage alcohol use:
+Starting at an early age, there are some basic steps you can take with your children to minimize your child’s risk of substance use:

 - Communicate and stay involved.
-Use these age-appropriate Parent Up Talking Tips to help guide the conversation.
+Use these age-appropriate Parent Up Talking Tips to help start and guide the conversation.

 - Set clear expectations for behavior.